flowmodor/flowmodor/src/pages/blog/flowtime-technique-the-best-pomodoro-alternative-for-time-management.md

 To address this, I'm currently working on Flowmodor to integrates with this workflow.

-Flowmodor is currently in development, and you can become a beta tester by joining the [waitlist](https://flowmodor.com/#getWaitlistContainer).
-You’ll get a chance to try out the tool as soon as it’s ready.
+Flowmodor is currently in public beta, and you can [try it out now](https://app.flowmodor.com/signin)!